ninabarzh/ipa/content/en/docs/workshops/tech-safety/_index.md

 * Try DuckDuckGo, Tor Browser, Firefox Focus
 * Learn about incognito modes (and what they don’t hide)
-* Burner accounts and secret inboxes—how they work, when they help
+* Burner accounts and secret inboxes, how they work, when they help

 Optional: Take home a "private browsing kit" USB